 Jessyne Peterson, a fellow troop mom, said, “Pascal shared and he cared.
 That is what he was all about.
 His heart was full of love and he wasn’t afraid to show it.”
 Peterson’s son Adrian called Weisberger “one of the kindest people he has ever known.”

-Similarly, Aidan Austin, another scout, said, “Pascal spread kindness like wildlife.
+Similarly, Aidan Austin, another scout, said, “Pascal spread kindness like wildfire.
 Not a single moment of my life will go by without me remembering him and his potential.
 I miss him.”

 “His soul was perfect,” said Cindy Martin, the other scoutmaster for Troop 912.
 “How can this one child hold so much love, strength, integrity, morality, intelligence and kindness?
 How can he exist?”